Find your Dream Job

 Do It On Your Own Time & Dime

-This is your job search, make sure you do this on your own time and use your resources.
+This is your job search; make sure you do this on your own time and use your resources.
 Make sure that you provide only personal contact information on your resume or cover letter.
-For job search correspondence, use a personal email, or set up a new email, and use your phone and personal computer.
+For job search correspondence, use a personal email address or set up a new one, and use your phone and personal computer.
 This is respectful of the work contract in which you are currently engaged and will keep you out of any conflicts that could arise if your job search becomes known.

 Job hunting while employed?
 Master the art of a discreet search with our tips on networking, resume updates, and smart interviewing.
 Stay ahead without tipping off your current employer. #CareerMoves #JobSearchStrategy #WorkplaceWisdomClick To Tweet